vantheshark/Flatwhite/Readme.md

 ```

 #### 5/ Enable interceptors on all previous registrations
-If you're a fan of assembly scanning, you can decorate the *OutputCache* attribute on classes & interfaces you want to cache and enable them by registering **FlatwhiteBuilderInterceptModule** before building the container
+If you're a fan of assembly scanning, you can decorate the *OutputCache* attribute on classes & interfaces you want to cache and enable them by _RegisterModule_  **FlatwhiteBuilderInterceptModule** before building the container

 ```C#
 var builder = new ContainerBuilder();